FXIhub/hummingbird/README.rst

 Online Editing
 ^^^^^^^^^^^^^^

-Simply click on the ``Edit on Bitbucket`` button at the top of the desired page in
+Simply click on the ``Edit on Github`` button at the top of the desired page in
 `spidocs.readthedocs.org <http://spidocs.readthedocs.org>`_.
 This will
-take you to the Bitbucket page corresponding to the source of the page.
+take you to the Github page corresponding to the source of the page.
 Click on the ``Edit`` button, due the changes you want, and finally commit.